singhishita/Interactive-Dashboards-With-Streamlit/README.md

 # Interactive-Dashboards-With-Streamlit
 Create Interactive Dashboards With Streamlit in Python - a short **Coursera** project

 The project involves creation of a webapp using python scripts, and demostrating the data and analyses on the same.
-The analysis involves is sentiment analysis.
+The analysis involved is sentiment analysis.

 ### Components:-
 1. Build interactive data dashboards with Streamlit and Python